 If you dislike haggling, reduce the need for it.

-Research our unique car pricing data, decide the maximum you’re willing to pay, then say to a salesperson that you're happy to proceed if they're willing to match the price for the exact model and trim.
+Decide the maximum you’re willing to pay (using the prices displayed in Which? car reviews as a guide), then say to a salesperson that you're happy to proceed if they're willing to match the price for the exact model and trim.
 This keeps the discussion simple and avoids drawn-out negotiations.

 How would you deal with a salesperson refusing to budge on price?